-Academic Collaborative Centre related to people with PIMD: helping others to get the most out of life
+Academic Collaborative Centre for PIMD: helping others to get the most out of life

-The main goal of the Academic Collaborative Centre related to people with PIMD (ACC-PIMD, in Dutch: Academische Werkplaats EMB, AW EMB) is to help to improve the quality of life of children and adults with severe or profound intellectual and multiple disabilities (PIMD) and their families.
+The main goal of the Academic Collaborative Centre for PIMD (ACC-PIMD, in Dutch: Academische Werkplaats EMB, AW EMB) is to help to improve the quality of life of children and adults with severe or profound intellectual and multiple disabilities (PIMD) and their families.

 Our vision is to help children and adults with severe or profound intellectual and multiple disabilities to develop their capacities to the full, to exercise as much control over their own lives as possible and to participate more fully in society.
 We cannot achieve these goals without thorough scientific research, appropriate education and policy that is aimed at improving the quality of life of this target group and their families.